M3DV/Kickstart/README.md

 ## TODO

 * How to use remote server
-* How to set up a brand new machine, from installing Linux to install Pytorch
+* How to set up a brand new machine, from installing Linux to installing Pytorch （[`Here is a rough instruction in Chinese`](./简陋版装机指导.docx))

+Any advice or comments to improve this learning schedule is most welcomed.

 ## Thanks to

 * [`Jiancheng Yang`](https://github.com/duducheng) who provides the primary study route and first start this project.